 We maintain good relationships with employees, and employee representatives, to ensure an engaged and motivated workforce, and we continually strive to build diversity across all types of role and all levels within our business.
 We have a Gender Equality Network that helps by providing role models, mentoring and opportunities.
-Women are represented at all levels of our company, and 38 per cent of the UUG combined board and executive team, is female, as can be seen below.
+Women are represented at all levels of our company, and 38 per cent of our combined board and executive team is female, as can be seen below.

-As part of a publicly listed group, we consistently adhere to the highest levels of governance, accountability and assurance.
+We consistently adhere to the highest levels of governance, accountability and assurance.
 We have a strong balance sheet, a secure pension position, and take a prudent approach to financial risk management, which delivers long-term predictability and resilience to financial shocks.
 Our clearly articulated policies, covering a variety of market risks, help us reduce our exposure to the economic and regulatory environment, providing more predictable returns.